Dirichlet's theorem on arithmetic progressions: Proof

+in both cases respectively, $a_*$ and $N$ satisfy the form $4n+3$, but are not in the list $3,p_1,p_2,...,p_m$ since they both divide $N$, which is a contradiction.

+Therefore, this list doesn't contain all such primes and there must be infinitely many primes of the form $4n+3$ (Silverman 2013).

 Generalizations

 The Bunyakovsky conjecture generalizes Dirichlet's theorem to higher-degree polynomials.
 Whether or not even simple quadratic polynomials such as x^{2} + 1 (known from Landau's fourth problem) attain infinitely many prime values is an important open problem.

-The Dickson's conjecture generalizes Dirichlet's theorem to more than one polynomial.
+Dickson's conjecture generalizes Dirichlet's theorem to more than one polynomial.

-The Schinzel's hypothesis H generalizes these two conjectures, i.e. generalizes to more than one polynomial with degree larger than one.
+Schinzel's hypothesis H generalizes these two conjectures, i.e. generalizes to more than one polynomial with degree larger than one.

-In algebraic number theory, Dirichlet's theorem generalizes to Chebotarev's density theorem.
+In algebraic number theory, Dirichlet's theorem generalizes to the Chebotarev's density theorem.

 Linnik's theorem (1944) concerns the size of the smallest prime in a given arithmetic progression.
 Linnik proved that the progression a + nd (as n ranges through the positive integers) contains a prime of magnitude at most cdL for absolute constants c and L. Subsequent researchers have reduced L to 5.

 An analogue of Dirichlet's theorem holds in the framework of dynamical systems (T. Sunada and A. Katsuda, 1990).

 Shiu showed that any arithmetic progression satisfying the hypothesis of Dirichlet's theorem will in fact contain arbitrarily long runs of consecutive prime numbers.